JohnLCaron/rlauxe/README.md

 * The percent nmvrs / Nb depends only on margin, independent of the ratio Nc/Nb
 * We need to sample more than 50% of Nb when the margin < 5%

-### Polling Vs Clca with/out CSD Estimated Sample sizes
+### Polling Vs CLCA with/out CSD Estimated Sample sizes

 The following plot shows Polling vs CLCA with and without CSD at different margins, where Nb/Nc = 2.